-Please click here [need to provide a Vimeo link to the video] to watch a demonstration of some hints and tips of pipetting PeptiGels® gels using a positive displacement pipette, and check out our website for detailed cell culture protocols www.manchester.com Contact us if you have any further questions at email@example.com, or on +44 (0) 1625 238800.
-We are here to help you enhance the reproducibility and reliability of your results.
+Please click here to watch a demonstration of some hints and tips on pipetting PeptiGels® gels using a positive displacement pipette, and check out our website for detailed cell culture protocols www.manchesterbiogel.com.
+If you have any further queries on our products or how we can support you research, get in touch below, we are here to help you enhance the reproducibility and reliability of your results!